ReVanced/revanced-patches-template/docs/2_skeleton.md

 # 🧩 Skeleton of a Patch

 Patches are what make ReVanced, ReVanced.
-On the following page the basic structure of a patch will be explained.
+On the following page, the basic structure of a patch will be explained.

 ## ⛳️ Example patch